sjanhunen/dokimazo/papers/one-question.rst

 - The one act of Christ's ministry: wanting exactly what the Father wanted.
 This was more than the suffering of the Cross itself (think back to more than burnt offerings and sacrifices)
 - The fear of the Lord is the beginning of wisdom.
 - Paul isn't praying for academic wisdom as he is praying for a heart after God.
+- What kind of witness to the principalities and power was the perfect love and obedience that Christ showed from His heart?
+- Even though the scene of the cross was done in the wide open for everyone to see, at that exact time, nobody really knew what it was about or just how far reaching the implications would be.
+When we look back on that event, it all begins to make sense.